adammacleod/dot-for-dbt/README.md

 `dot` invokes `dbt debug --config-dir` (wrapped through its own command builder) to locate the effective `profiles.yml`.
 It then:
 - Loads the user’s configured profile
-- Extracts the target matching the active context
+- Extracts the target matching the active environment
 - Updates only the `schema` field (preserving credentials, threads, etc.)
 - Writes a minimal isolated `profiles.yml` containing just that profile + target